twitter/pelikan/_talks/craft-2016.md

     <div class="talk-col-text">
       <p>
-      These areas get further expanded according to the way cache is used in our context, providing criteria that can be evaluated against.
+      These areas get further expanded according to the way cache is used in our context, providing specific criteria that can be evaluated against.
       </p>
     </div>
   </div>